 PASS: To pass the course, candidates must achieve 50 or more in all components.
-If a candidate fails just one component of the MPhil that is not the thesis and it is a marginal fail (i.e. not less than 48), they can still be awarded a degree without merit or distinction if they achieve a mark of 64 or above in another component.
+If a candidate fails just one component of the MSc, and it is a marginal fail (i.e. not less than 48)

+they can still be awarded a degree without merit or distinction if they achieve a mark of 64 or above in another component.